SHSMathTeam/SHSMathTeam.github.io/_pages/about.md

 For example, geometry, algebra, probability, and many more...

 ## What kind of events will we attend?
-Once a month we will compete after school either at Fairfield Prep or at Staples!
+Once a month in the range [Oct, Mar] we will compete after school either at Fairfield Prep or at Staples!

+If we do well, we can qualify for states and nationals.

 Prior to that, students can learn the strategies required in competition from personally-curated resources.